microsoftgraph/microsoft-graph-docs-contrib/concepts/connecting-external-content-manage-items.md

 ---
-title: "Create, update, and delete items added by your application in the Microsoft Graph Connection"
+title: "Create, update, and delete items added by your application in the Microsoft Graph connection"
 description: "Learn how to use Microsoft Graph to manage items added by your application to the Microsoft Search service"
 localization_priority: Priority
 author: "rsamai"